clayne/FROST-Fast/README.md

 ### Errors in Wabbajack

-Do not panic!
-Run Wabbajack again by following the above "Install the mods" steps again.

-Wabbajack will safely continue where it left off.
+If you see errors, run Wabbajack again by following the above "Install the mods" steps again.
+Wabbajack will safely continue where it left off, and it will automatically re-try any mod downloads which failed.

-### Wabbajack could not find my game folder
+#### Wabbajack could not find my game folder

-Wabbajack will not work with any pirated versions of the game.
-If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) steps.
+Wabbajack will not work with pirated versions of the game.
+You must buy the game to use this tool.

 ## Post-Installation